 I am a Research Staff Member in the Information Extraction and NLP group at IBM.
 I am also the Chair of the NLP professional community of IBM.
 My research focusses on making AI systems understand meaning of natural language text.
 Most of my work has been on making sense of large unstructured web data applying machine learning algorithms: Extracting entities (names of persons, organizations, etc.), resolving them to big knowledge-bases (like Wikipedia) and extracting relationships between the entities.

 I completed my PhD in Computer Science under the supervision of my thesis advisor Alexander Yates.
 I also worked on Temporal Information Extraction in the Machine Learning Group at Microsoft Research, Redmond managed by Chris Burges and John Platt.
 My mentor was Silviu Cucerzan.

-- (new) ACL 2016 Papers: 1.
+- ACL 2016 Papers: 1.
 Language Independent Entity Linking 2.
 Liberal Information Extraction

 - Best Score: Trilingual Entity Discovery and Linking.
 TAC 2015

 |Machine Learning||Information Retrieval|